 Let’s breakdown the areas further

-You will need to enter the Patients Insurance ID into box 1a and Select Relationship to insured in box 6.
+You will need to enter the Patient's Insurance ID into box 1a and select Relationship to insured in box 6.
 Relationship options in the dropdown are: Self, Spouse, Child, Other and Leave blank.

 If the Patient has a co-pay, you will enter that into “Patient flat co-pay amount”.
-CoAction by default will apply the co-pay towards a deductible, if you DO NOT want the co-pay applied to the deductible, you will have to select the box provided under the co-pay amount that states “Do not apply co-pay to deductible”.
+Katana by default will apply the co-pay towards a deductible, if you DO NOT want the co-pay applied to the deductible, you will have to select the box provided under the co-pay amount that states “Do not apply co-pay to deductible”.

 Then you will enter the percentage that insurance covers in the “Insurance percentage of covered charges” location.